 I adore peonies.
 Their heavy fluffy flower heads are always so eye-catching and impressive it’s hard not to love them.
 My only complaint is I wish they lasted longer in the garden!
 They are a welcome addition to any spring garden.
 The recommendation is to plant peonies in the fall, but you can plant in spring.
 We have a complete guide on planting peony roots in spring to get the most out of your flowers and to ensure healthy growth in future years.

 So, Can You REally Plant Peonies in the Spring?

-So someone just offered up some peony roots, and it’s spring.
+Someone just offered up some peony bulbs, and it’s spring.
 So you look online, and you find out that the best time to plant is in autumn, and while this is true, you can plant those peonies in spring!